Consultation on the Leveson Inquiry

 MeCCSA has already made a formal submission.
 Members have written extensively about Leveson, and Three-D Issue 20, Issue 24 and Issue 27 all contained a number of articles that might be of interest by way of background context.

 MeCCSA also submitted the below letter, addressed to Karen Bradley, along with our response to the DCMS consultation.
-We would like as many signatories as possible – please consider adding your own below.

 Dear Karen Bradley,

 As teachers and researchers in media and journalism, we are deeply concerned about the terms of the public consultation you announced recently on whether two elements of the Leveson reforms should be abandoned.
 These are ‘Section 40’, which will create a new right of access to affordable justice in libel and privacy while giving news publishers incentives to join a recognised independent regulator – and Part Two of the Leveson Inquiry, designed to probe press criminality and police collusion.